kw-ch/kw-ch.github.io/_projects/EMG.md

 # Signal Acquisition
 ![image](/assets/in-amp.png)
-The signal acquisition stage consists has the INA333 instrumentation amplifier (in-amp) at its core.
+The signal acquisition stage consists of the INA333 instrumentation amplifier (in-amp) at its core.
 With a gain resistor value of 1k, this makes the gain of the in-amp 100.

 The in-amp is also AC coupled and the resistor and capacitor values for AC coupling gives it a cutoff frequency of 20Hz.
 The output of the in-amp (also the input to the ADC) has an RC low pass filter with a cutoff frequency of 500Hz.